Maine Black Bears: Football

-Maine's football team competes in the Colonial Athletic Association.
+Maine's football team competes in the Coastal Athletic Association.
 Prior to the 2007 season, the NCAA football league was sponsored by the Atlantic 10 Conference.
-The football program has produced many professional football players and coaches, such as center Mike Flynn, offensive lineman Justin Strzelczyk, quarterback Mike Buck, wide receiver/coach Phil McGeoghan, Pro Bowl linebacker Lofa Tatupu, who transferred to USC after his freshman year, linebacker Stephen Cooper, Pro Bowl fullback/special teams Montell Owens, defensive back Daren Stone, tight end Matthew Mulligan, defensive lineman Mike DeVito, linebacker Jovan Belcher, Pro Bowl fullback/defensive lineman Patrick Ricard and defensive back Brandon McGowan.
+The football program has produced many professional football players and coaches, such as center Mike Flynn, offensive lineman Justin Strzelczyk, quarterback Mike Buck, wide receiver/coach Phil McGeoghan, Pro Bowl linebacker Lofa Tatupu, who transferred to USC after his freshman year, linebacker Stephen Cooper, Pro Bowl fullback/special teams Montell Owens, defensive back Daren Stone, tight end Matthew Mulligan, defensive lineman Mike DeVito, linebacker Jovan Belcher, Pro Bowl fullback/defensive lineman Patrick Ricard, and defensive back Brandon McGowan.
 Current Iowa coach, and 2002 AP National Coach of the Year Kirk Ferentz began his head coaching career at Maine.
-The team also received brief publicity when the Oakland Raiders selected wide receiver Kevin McMahan as the last player in the 2006 NFL Draft, affectionately known as Mr. Irrelevant.
-The University of Maine is known currently to have the most active players on NFL rosters at the Division I FCS level.
+In the 2006 NFL draft, the Oakland Raiders selected wide receiver Kevin McMahan as the draft's last selection, affectionately known as Mr. Irrelevant.
+Among Division I FCS-level college programs, Maine currently has the most active players on National Football League rosters as of 2025.

 The team has played several Football Bowl Subdivision (FBS) opponents.
-The team has played teams in recent years such as Iowa, Rutgers, Hawaii, Mississippi State, Nebraska, Connecticut, Syracuse, and Pittsburgh in 2011.
+In recent years, the team has played Iowa, Rutgers, Hawaii, Mississippi State, Nebraska, Connecticut, Syracuse, and Pittsburgh.
 In 2004, The Maine Black Bears defeated Mississippi State University, 9-7.
 This marked the first time that Maine defeated a Division I FBS opponent.
-The largest crowd that the Black Bears have ever played in front of was 77,469 fans at Memorial Stadium, when Maine fell, 25–7, to the Nebraska Cornhuskers in Lincoln.
-The team is scheduled to play BCS games at the ACC's Boston College in 2012 and the Big Ten's Northwestern in 2013.
+The largest crowd that the Black Bears have ever played in front of was 77,469 fans at Memorial Stadium, when Maine fell, 25–7, to Nebraska in Lincoln, Nebraska.
+The team is scheduled to play BCS games at the ACC's Boston College in 2012 and the Big Ten's Northwestern University in 2013.
 UM also defeated longtime rival and FBS opponent Massachusetts, 24-14, in 2013.
 Despite success over the past decade, including an NCAA tournament berth in 2011, Maine had never won a CAA regular season title.
 That drought ended on November 16, 2013 as Maine defeated the University of Rhode Island 41-0 at home to win their first CAA title.